The Who: Drums

 Moon further strengthened the reversal of traditional rock instrumentation by playing lead parts on his drums.
 His style was at odds with British rock contemporaries such as the Kinks' Mick Avory and the Shadows' Brian Bennett, who did not consider tom-toms necessary for rock music.
 Moon used Premier kits starting in 1966.
 He avoided the hi-hat, and concentrated on a mix of tom rolls and cymbals.

 Jones' concise, supportive drumming style was in sharp contrast to Moon's.
 The Who were initially enthusiastic about working with a completely different drummer.
 Townshend later stated, "we've never really been able to replace Keith" and Daltrey ultimately believed Jones was not right for the band, while still speaking highly of him as a friend and drummer.
 Starkey knew Moon from childhood and Moon gave him his first drum kit.

 Starkey has been praised for his playing style which echoes Moon's without being a copy.

 Lyrics

 Townshend focused on writing meaningful lyrics inspired by Bob Dylan, whose words dealt with subjects other than boy–girl relationships that were common in rock music; in contrast to Dylan's intellectualism, Townshend believed his lyrics should be about things kids could relate to.
+Townshend also cited the inspiration of Ray Davies of the Kinks for having inventing "a new kind of poetry and a new kind of language for pop writing that influenced me from the very, very, very beginning".
 Early material focused on the frustration and anxiety shared by mod audiences, which Townshend said was a result of "searching for niche".
 By The Who Sell Out, he began to work narrative and characters into songs, which he fully developed by Tommy, including spiritual themes influenced by Baba.
 From the mid-1970s onwards, his songs tended to be more personal, which influenced his decision to go solo.

 Entwistle's songs, by contrast, typically feature black humour and darker themes.
 His two contributions to Tommy ("Cousin Kevin" and "Fiddle About") appeared because Townshend did not believe he could write songs as "nasty" as Entwistle's.